Monadical-SAS/redux-time/README.md

 - all state is a function of the current point in time
 - time-travel debugging (e.g. slow down, reverse, jump to point in time)
 - compose animations with pure functions e.g.: `Repeat(Rotate(...), 10)`
-- define animations with a Javscript `tick` function or with CSS keyframes
+- define animations with a Javascript `tick` function or with CSS keyframes
 - seamlessly animate existing React + Redux codebase without major changes
 - animate any state tree value manually, or use provided Animation functions for common animations e.g.: `Translate`, `Rotate`, `Opacity`
-- works in all browsers with `requestAnimationFrame` and in node with `setTimemout`
+- works in all browsers with `requestAnimationFrame` and in node with `setTimeout`
 - it's fast! computing state takes about `0.5ms` per 100 active animations (the bottleneck is usually React & the DOM, check out [Inferno] + canvas if you really want speed!)
 - fully compatible with CSS animation libraries like [Animate.css](https://daneden.github.io/animate.css/), you already have access to 1000s of pre-written animations out there that plug right into `redux-time`!